Research & Clinical Trials

 Research

-Diagnosis and Management of Vascular Ehlers-Danlos syndrome: Experience of the UK National Diagnostic Service, Sheffield
+Diagnosis and Management of Vascular Ehlers-Danlos syndrome: Experience of the UK National Diagnostic Service, Sheffield.

 Lead Researchers

-EDS Service, Sheffield
+EDS National Diagnostic Service, Sheffield Northern General Hospital.

 Research